 Although some specifics refer to Sea Adventure Excursions, most boat tour providers to the Blue Lagoon operate in a similar way.

-The easiest and cheapest way to get your tickets is by far booking through their website.
+The easiest and cheapest way to get your tickets is by booking directly through their website.

 Once payment is processed successfully, you receive an email containing your tickets and details for the trip.